caotic123/SAT-IN-COQ/README.md

 # Installing

-You need the (Coq)[https://coq.inria.fr/download] proof assistant to check the proofs, you also need (Coq hammer)[https://coqhammer.github.io/].
+You need the [Coq](https://coq.inria.fr/download) proof assistant to check the proofs, you also need [Coq hammer](https://coqhammer.github.io/).

 After you can check by using your terminal: coqc sat.v